tchandler/tchandler.github.io/about.md

 permalink: /about/
 ---

 I'm a software engineer with an addiction to information.
-In this, my Nth attempt, I plan to share my learning process as I embark on large scale challenge: Building a technology and team from the ground up.
+I hope to keep this updated with personal projects and accounts of specific technical issues I solve in my day to day.

 ### Contact me